Rie Cramer

 Marie "Rie" Cramer (10 October 1887 – 16 July 1977) was a Dutch writer and prolific illustrator of children's literature whose style is considered iconic for the interwar period.
 For many years, she was one of the two main illustrators for a leading Dutch youth magazine, Zonneschijn (Sunshine).
 She also wrote plays under the pseudonym Marc Holman.
 Some of her work was banned during World War II because it attacked National Socialism, and she wrote for a leading underground newspaper during the war.

 Family and education

-Born in Sukabumi in what was then the Dutch East Indies, she was as the daughter of Hendrik Cramer, a ship captain, and Elisabeth Frederica Schenk.
-She moved to the Netherlands with her mother and her youngest sister in 1896, where they settled in Arnhem.
-Stimulated by her aunt Gesine, an artist, she studied drawing in Arnhem.
+Born in Sukabumi in what was then the Dutch East Indies as the daughter of Hendrik Cramer, a ship’s captain, and Elisabeth Frederica Schenk, she moved to the Netherlands with her mother and her younger sister in 1896, where they settled in Arnhem.
+Encouraged by her aunt Gesine, an artist, she studied drawing in Arnhem.

 In 1904, her father rejoined the family in the Netherlands, and they moved to The Hague, where Rie studied at the Royal Academy of Art from 1905 until 1907.

 In 1913, she married Peter Otten, a lawyer; they divorced in 1914.
 In 1922 she married the actor Eduard Rutger Verkade; they divorced in 1933.